Some facts about the optimality of the LSE in the Gaussian sequence model with convex constraint: Main Results

-\begin{remark} It should be noted that Proposition \ref{main:theorem} is simply an upper bound on the rate of the LSE.
-We will later see an example where this upper bound is very suboptimal. \end{remark}
+\begin{remark} It should be noted that Proposition \ref{proposition:first:sufficient:condition} is simply an upper bound on the rate of the LSE.
+We will later see an example with hyper-rectangles (Section \ref{subsubsection:hyperrectangle}) where this upper bound is very suboptimal. \end{remark}